Photographer Giles Duley spent part of last month in Zaatari Camp.

 I first met war photographer Giles Duley a month ago, to talk about his work both before and after he became a triple amputee in Afghanistan.
 Giles's most recent trip since we spoke was to Jordan, where he documented the arrival of Syrian refugees after a long journey across the border.
 Here's his account of new arrivals to the Zaatari Camp. – Jamie Collins

-I watch as more and more arrive—tens, hundreds and, by dawn, nearly 2,000.
-There's man wearing a suit, holding his kid’s hand; an elderly couple struggling to carry their meagre possessions; a pregnant woman in tears; a young man carried across the rough ground in his wheelchair.
-Each face seems haunted and etched with exhaustion, uncertainty, and fear.
-The scenes are reminiscent of so many earlier wars, faded black and white images of civilians uprooted and forced to flee with only what they carry.
-But this is not some terrible past, this is happening now and the war grows more violent and brutal each day.
+I watch as more and more arrive; tens, hundreds and, by dawn, nearly 2,000.
+A man wearing a suit; holding his kid’s hand; an elderly couple struggling to carry their meagre possessions; a pregnant woman in tears; a young man carried across the rough ground in his wheelchair.
+Each face seems haunted; etched with exhaustion, uncertainty and fear.
+The scenes are reminiscent of so many earlier wars, faded black and white images of civilians uprooted, forced to flee with only what they carry, memories of lives they had.
+But this is not some terrible past, this is now; the plight of those displaced by the ongoing war in Syria, a war that grows more violent and brutal each day.

 Over the following days I meet and photograph some of the refugees, listening to their stories.
 Men, women and children who are the individuals behind the numbers, everyday people who have lost everything, all control of their lives, who now face a bleak future as refugees.
 No home, food insecurity, unable to work, unable to attend school, with limited medical care and often with extended families to support.
 For this to be their only option, one can’t help but think what hell they must have left behind.

 This conflict is unbearably complex, with answers hard to come by and rightly debated.
-Yet while we ponder the rights and wrongs of arming the Free Syrian Army, talk of the red line that will be crossed with the use of chemical weapons, and discuss the ramifications of intervention, it seems we are missing the one simple truth.
-Each day, innocent civilians are being killed, maimed, and forced into a refugee’s life.
-We should prioritize their protection and support without debate.
+Yet while we ponder the rights and wrongs of arming the Free Syrian Army, talk of the red line that will be crossed with the use of chemical weapons and discuss the ramifications of intervention, it seems we are missing the one simple truth.
+Each day, innocent civilians are being killed, maimed and forced into a refugee’s life.
+We should prioritise their protection and support without debate.

 Zaatari Camp, Jordan.
 30th March, 2013.